Volunteer in Our CommunityPublished on September 08, 2020

 This Week's Feature

-In the next few weeks please limit all non-essential activity.
-It is best for you and loved ones to remain at home.
-At the same time there are ways for you to help within our community.
+During our community's response to the COVID-19 pandemic, profiling a local volunteer group on a weekly basis is being suspended.
+However, as concerned citizens and community volunteers, there are ways for you to help within our community.
 Stay in contact with your family and friends on the phone and on-line.
 Call your neighbours to ensure everything is fine with their family.
 Connect with seniors and those most vulnerable to see if there is anything they might need.
 Be a good neighbour and friend -- and take care of your loved ones.

 - Briarbrook, Brookside, Morgan’s Grant Community Association